Multiverze-of-SMPs/.github/profile/readme.md

 This time, the members has the occasional to travel to other universes but only to defend them against multiversal threats.
 The CAVESMP is currently in its 2nd Season and won't be with the list of ended servers very soon.

-The CAVESMP has it's own GitHub Page: https://github.com/cavesmp
+The CAVESMP has it's own GitHub Organization: https://github.com/cavesmp

 ## GGSMP